asm-project2425/ACMEat/README.md

 ## Deployment
 The full system can be launched locally using Docker Compose.
 The `docker-compose.yml` file, located in the `src` directory, defines all the required services, including microservices, databases, and infrastructure components such as the BPMS (Camunda).

-To start the system, run the following command from the `src` folder:
+To start the system, run the following command from the `srcs` folder:

 ```bash
 docker-compose up --build